pedrodardengo/pyckish/README.md

 But I encourage you to try, simplicity and types will seduce you into it.

 ## Usage

-Currently, Pyckish provides you with these features:

-- Extract/parse/validate the data contained in the Lambda Inputs all with adequate Exceptions raised in case of failure.
-- Improves readability of your Lambda function by clearly stating the data your Lambda function requires.
-- Allow you to add exception handlers to your Lambda in a easy manner, allowing to gracefully deal with exceptions.

 ### _Lambda_ Decorator

 In order to pyckish to work it is required to add an instance of the Lambda class as a decorator above your lambda